andrerferrer/create-model-and-nested-models-demo/README.md

 # GOAL

-This is a demo to show-case how to create models with tags in a rails app.
+This is a demo to show-case how to create a model with a nested model in the same form in a rails app.

-It was created from [this repo](https://github.com/andrerferrer/model-with-tags-demo#goal).
+It was created from [this repo](https://github.com/andrerferrer/create-multiple-tags-demo#goal).

 [You can also check my other demos](https://github.com/andrerferrer/dedemos/blob/master/README.md#ded%C3%A9mos).